Man accidently shoots himself, cooks up story to mislead investigators | Law-Order

 A 30-year-old civil defence volunteer accidentally shot himself and then cooked up a story of being shot allegedly by two bike-borne men in south Delhi's Neb Sarai area to mislead investigators, police said on Thursday.

-Sujeet Kumar, who also works as a driver, lives with his wife and a 10-year-old son at a rented house in Indira Enclave of Neb Sarai area, they said.
+Sujeet Kumar, who also works as a driver, lives with his wife and a 10-year-old son at a rented house at Indira Enclave in the Neb Sarai area, they said.

-Kumar is presently undergoing treatment at the AIIMS Trauma Centre here and slated to be out of danger, he said.
+Kumar is presently undergoing treatment at the AIIMS Trauma Centre here and is out of danger, he said.

+The police have arrested Kumar's wife Anshu (32) for allegedly faking the firing incident along with her husband and making bogus PCR call.
+Her husband, however, will be arrested after he is declared fit by the doctors, a senior police official said.

 On Wednesday, Kumar accidently shot himself and then made a PCR call, informing police that he was shot in the left knee by two men on a motorcycle near his house, police said.